prajeshk/cloud-espm-scenarios/ReadMe.txt

 2.3 Ui Integration tests
 ------------------------
 2.3.1 Automated Selenium Ui Test
-   0. The Selenium UI test is defined in EspmShoppingWebUiIT.java
+   0. The Selenium UI test for Web Shopping Application is defined in EspmShoppingWebUiIT.java and for Web Reviews Application in CustomerReviewsIT.java
    1. Run Selenium UI test as part of Maven build (Automated Test) Maven Run Configuration:
          - Goals: value depends on network proxy